-Treatment options include oxygen therapy-in which pure oxygen is breathed through a mask to reduce blood flow to the brain-and triptan drugs.
-Certain antipsychotic drugs, calcium-channel blockers, and anticonvulsants can reduce pain severity and frequency of attacks.
-In extreme cases, electrical stimulation of the occipital nerve to prevent nerve signaling or surgical procedures that destroy or cut certain facial nerves may provide relief.
+Treatment options include oxygen therapy—in which pure oxygen is breathed through a mask to reduce blood flow to the brain—and triptan drugs.
+Preventive treatment with certain calcium-channel blockers and lithium can reduce pain severity and frequency of attacks.
+In extreme cases, electrical stimulation of the occipital nerve to prevent nerve signaling may provide relief, as can surgical procedures that destroy or cut certain facial nerves.

 Paroxysmal hemicrania is a rare form of primary headache that usually begins in adulthood.
 Pain and related symptoms may be similar to those felt in cluster headaches, but with shorter duration.
 Attacks typically occur 5 to 40 times per day, with each attack lasting 2 to 45 minutes.
-Severe throbbing, claw-like, or piercing pain is felt on one side of the face-in, around, or behind the eye and occasionally reaching to the back of the neck.
+Severe throbbing, claw-like, or piercing pain is felt in, around, or behind the eye on one side of the face- and occasionally reaching to the back of the neck.
 Other symptoms may include red and watery eyes, a drooping or swollen eyelid on the affected side of the face, and nasal congestion.
 Individuals may also feel dull pain, soreness, or tenderness between attacks or increased sensitivity to light on the affected side of the face.
 Paroxysmal hemicrania has two forms: chronic, in which individuals experience attacks on a daily basis for a year or more, and episodic, in which the headaches may stop for months or years before recurring.
 Certain movements of the head or neck, external pressure to the neck, and alcohol use may trigger these headaches.
 Attacks occur more often in women than in men and have no familial pattern.

 The nonsteroidal anti-inflammatory drug indomethacin can quickly halt the pain and related symptoms of paroxysmal hemicrania, but symptoms recur once the drug treatment is stopped.
 Non-prescription analgesics and calcium-channel blockers can ease discomfort, particularly if taken when symptoms first appear.